francojposa/personal-site/_resources_dev_setup_guides/initial-dev-setup-macos.md

 1. Configure zsh
 2. Set Terminal app preferences
 3. Install Homebrew package manager
-4. Install & configure Sublime text 3
+4. Install Sublime Text and Visual Studio Code

 Configuration for specific programming languages and toolchains will be left for subsequent guides.